 Nominations for this award are to be sent to the Chair of the Government Relations Committee, via email or regular mail.

-A subcommittee of the Awards Committee, including the Awards Committee chair, will review the nominations and make a final decision on who will receive the award.
+The Government Relations Committee will review the nominations and make a final decision on who will receive the award.
 Each nominee shall be considered individually and confidentially and will be judged according to the criteria listed above.
-Sources of information for the subcommittee about a candidate include the nominating letter(s) and recommendation(s) from the Government Relations Committee.
-To ensure confidentiality, contact with members of AALL other than the person(s) nominating, other Awards Committee members, and Government Relations Committee members should be avoided.
+Sources of information for the committee about a candidate include the nominating letter(s) and recommendation(s) from the Government Relations Committee.
+To ensure confidentiality, contact with members of AALL other than the person(s) nominating, Awards Committee members, and Government Relations Committee members should be avoided.

 Frequency and number of awards: The Award may be presented annually, but there is no requirement that the award be given each year.